 Version management is integrated into Yutraffic Office.
-This is directly connected to the necessary steps in a "serverless configuration" for a local data management or for a multi-client system.
-All data are in a database on a Server.
+This is directly connected to the necessary steps

+- in a "serverless configuration" for a local data management or - for a multi-client system.
+All data are in a database on the Yutraffic Office Server.